LTER-LIFE/FDFDT-Manual/docs/06-standard.md

 Occurrence is generally defined as the existence of an organism at a certain time and place.

 #### occurrenceID {#occurrenceID}
 The occurrenceID assigns a unique ID to every occurrence record.
 Several occurrenceIDs can belong to one eventID, for example when different species occurred at the same event.
-You can either assign GUIDs (see [here](#GUIDcreation)) or identifiers specific to the data set.
+You can either assign GUIDs (see [here](#GUIDcreation)) or identifiers specific to the dataset.
 If you choose to create identifiers specific to the dataset, we recommend creating informative IDs that give information about the occurrences they describe (see [eventID](#eventID) for more details).
 If you also have an eventID in your data, we recommend proceeding with the block-structure of IDs we have already used there, which means extending the eventID of the corresponding event by a new block that numbers the occurrences of that event.
 If there are occurrence records for different event levels, extending the eventID will lead to unequal length of the occurrenceIDs from the different event levels.
 This can be confusing and lead to doubled IDs, as higher level occurrenceIDs then have the same length as for example lower level eventIDs (i.e., HV2004_99_5 as an eventID refers to a third level event but as an occurrenceID it could also refer to the fifth occurrence record of the higher level eventID HV2004_99).
 To avoid this and create unique IDs, we therefore add the prefix “o” (for occurrence) in the block of the ID that numbers the occurrences, e.g., HV2004_99_5_o1.

 :::{.examplebox .exampleimg}